-Familial cases have also been reported suggesting a possible genetic factors also.
+Familial cases have also been reported suggesting possible genetic factors also.
 Smoking is another suggested risk factor.

-Conditions that cause increased mobility or instability to a segment of cervical spine like congenitally fused spine, cerebral palsy, Down syndrome etc may be risk factors for cervical spondylosis.
+Conditions that cause increased mobility or instability to a segment of the cervical spine like congenitally fused spine, cerebral palsy, Down syndrome etc may be risk factors for cervical spondylosis.

 Pathophysiology of Cervical Spondylosis

 Cervical spondylosis is the result of disc degeneration.
 With age, intervertebral discs lose water, fragment, and collapse.
 This causes increased mechanical stress at the cartilaginous endplates.
 This further causes bone formation under the periosteum.
 This is an attempt by the body to stabilize adjacent vertebrae.

 Osteophytes may cause narrowing of the intervertebral foramina [A canal through which the nerve root comes out of spine] and irritation of nerve root.
 Degradation of intervertebral discal proteoglycans also causes irritation of nerve root.
 This would lead to cervical radiculopathy.

 Cervical spondylotic myelopathy occurs when the changes in cord occur because of degenerative changes causing mechanical compression, spinal cord ischemia and stretch injury to the spinal cord.
 Patients with narrow spinal canal are predisposed to developing cervical spondylotic myelopathy.
 Space may be further worsened by hypertrophy of the ligamentum flavum, thickening of bone, degenerative kyphosis, and subluxation.